Muia23/Share/README.md

  [muia23](https://github.com/Muia23)

 ## Project description
 This Django application is a gallery of great pictures taken in our great country Kenya.
 Capturing the mood, the tradition not leaving out the trendy and urban lifestyle.
 Enjoy, and if you get a photo you like, be sure to share with your friends.
-Migical Kenya !
+Magical Kenya !

 ## Project setup instruction
 To get the entire program: